 Network and collaborate: social media and collaboration tools.

-Protect your online identity: identity protection and online safety tips.
+Online safety and security: identity protection and online safety tips.

 Ethics and copyright: responsible use of digital technologies, netiquette, copyright, and attribution of sources.